denny-lehman/w203_lab_1/README.md

-# w203_lab_1
+# Lab 1

-the repo for the first W203 lab in Fall of 2021
+This repository holds the materials for the first lab in UC Berkeley MIDS w203.